-2.3 Data registered on board and preliminary analyses
+2.3 Data registered on board

-Along the transects, all bluefin tuna detections by sonar or echosounder or visual detection were registered, and no-kill fishing events were done in order to identify the species and to sample the sizes of the individuals present in each aggregation.
-When fishing was not possible (i.e. tunas not interested in the live bait), the identification of the species was made visually by observing fish jumping at the surface, and a size-category was estimated.
-When tunas were observed only by sonar, the skipper's knowledge as well as Wesmar 165 sonars were used to discriminate tunas from other fish aggregations (e.g. anchovy) and to discriminate bluefin tuna from albacore when the latter was present.
-The unidirectional Wesmar 165 sonar (part of the vessel's equipment) was also used to discriminate bluefin tuna from albacore.
+Along the transects, all bluefin tuna detections by sonar or echosounder or visual detection were registered, and no-kill fishing events were done to identify the species and to sample the sizes of the individuals present in each aggregation.
+When fishing was not possible (i.e. tunas not interested in the live bait), the identification of the species was made either visually by observing fish jumping at the surface or through a stereoscopic camera, which also allowed size-measurements.
+In the case of small tuna aggregations for which the vessel was not stopping, the skipper's knowledge as well as Wesmar 165 sonars (part of the vessel's equipment) were used to discriminate bluefin tuna from albacore when the latter was present.

-In order to avoid double counts of the same aggregation, observations were skipped in two situations:
+To avoid double counts of the same aggregation, observations were skipped in two situations:

-- after direction changes at the beginning of each transect, when a school encountered at the end of the previous transect could potentially be encountered again-after fishing events, when the vessel stays enough time at reduced speed to allow a tuna school to be detected a second time if encountered again.
-In these situations each detection by sonar was removed when the time and straight distance from a previous detection were sufficient for a displacement of the tunas, based on swimming speeds observed by Brill et al. (2002).
-During all the survey, two trolling lines were also fishing at the stern of the boat.
+- after direction changes at the beginning of each transect, when a school encountered at the end of the previous transect could potentially be encountered again-after fishing events, - when the vessel stays enough time at reduced speed to allow a tuna school to be detected a second time if encountered again.

+In these situations, each detection by sonar was removed when the time and straight distance from a previous detection were sufficient for a displacement of the tunas, based on swimming speeds observed by Brill et al. (2002).